-Davis logged nine tackles, one sack and one forced fumble during Sunday's 24-21 victory over the Buccaneers.
+Davis tallied seven tackles, one sack and one pass breakup during Sunday's victory over Green Bay.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|